chazlarson/Media-Scripts/Plex-Meta-Manager/README.md

 PLEX_URL=https://plex.domain.tld             # URL for Plex; can be a domain or IP:PORT PLEX_TOKEN=PLEX-TOKEN
 LIBRARY_NAMES=Movies,TV Shows,Movies 4K      # comma-separated list of libraries to act on
-CAST_DEPTH=20                                # OBSOLETE: how deep to go into the cast for actor collections TOP_COUNT=10                                 # OBSOLETE: how many actors to export REMOVE_LABELS=this label, that label         # comma-separated list of labels to remove from items DELAY=1                                      # optional delay between items POSTER_DIR=extracted_posters                 # put downloaded posters here POSTER_DEPTH=20                              # grab this many posters [0 grabs all]
+CAST_DEPTH=20                                # how deep to go into the cast for actor collections TOP_COUNT=10                                 # how many actors to export TARGET_LABELS=this label, that label         # comma-separated list of labels to remove posters from REMOVE_LABELS=True                           # attempt to remove the TARGET_LABELs from items after resetting the poster DELAY=1                                      # optional delay between items POSTER_DIR=extracted_posters                 # put downloaded posters here POSTER_DEPTH=20                              # grab this many posters [0 grabs all]